 #12: draw your weakness

 Not like, “Your weakness is that you’ve got trouble staying organized, so draw a tidy room.”
-If the previous exercise was about drawing something you’re more confident drawing, then this exercise is meant to focus on subject matter you’re not as familiar with.
+If the previous warm up exercise was about drawing something you’re more confident drawing, then this exercise is meant to focus on subject matter you’re not as familiar with.

 Here, I pulled from a large album of pictures of my cat, Mike, and also used a few cat poses from Pinterest for reference.